kinncj/fuck-session-and-cookies/README.md

 * Go to ```http://localhost/api/login```
 * Login as any in_memory user at security.yml
-* Send the token trough a header "Authorization: bearer {token}" or query string ?bearer={token} to /api/example
+* Send the token through a header "Authorization: bearer {token}" or query string ?bearer={token} to /api/example